whaleclub/api/source/index.html.md

 # Authentication

-> Authenticate by passing a bearer token in an Authorization header:
+> Authenticate by passing your API token in an Authorization header:

 ```shell
 curl "https://api.whaleclub.co/v1/balance"
   -H "Authorization: Bearer {API_TOKEN}"
 ```

-Authentication is done via an API token that you can get from your [API Settings](https://trade.whaleclub.co/settings/api) page.
-You'll get one token for your live trading account and another for demo trading.
+**All requests to the Whaleclub API must be authenticated.**

+Authentication is straightforward.
 Requests are authenticated by passing your API token as a bearer token in an `Authorization` header.

-**All requests to the Whaleclub API must be authenticated.**

 `Authorization: Bearer {API_TOKEN}`

+Get your API token from your [API Settings](https://trade.whaleclub.co/settings/api) page.
+You'll get one token for live trading and another for demo trading.

 <aside class="notice">
 You must replace <code>{API_TOKEN}</code> with your Whaleclub API token.